This Is When Your New Year’s Resolution Will Fail

 Are New Year’s resolutions simply an exercise in futility?
 By the first week, 27% of us abandon our goals.
 At the two-week mark, 31% of people quit, and just over half of us make it to the one-month mark, according to Statistic Brain.
 It seems staying power is a rare commodity, but we could be setting ourselves up for failure in the way we set our goals, experts says.

-“Resolutions fail because they’re different from real commitments that are rooted in deeply held values, interests, and beliefs,” says Jeff Zwiefel, COO Life Time Fitness.
+“Resolutions fail because they’re different from real commitments that are rooted in deeply held values, interests, and beliefs,” says Jeff Zwiefel, COO Life Time.
 “Commitment is the real driver and motivator behind lasting change.”

 To last, a resolution should be something that moves you down to your very soul, says Daryl Gioffre, author of Get Off Your Acid: 7 Steps in 7 Days to Lose Weight, Fight Inflammation, and Reclaim Your Health and Energy.
 “When the challenging times come up, you have a purpose wrapped around your goals so strong that you will find a way to obtain the goals, as opposed to abandoning them like so many do,” he says.